praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 **TLDR;** I wrote a .NET library that can compile C/C++ code into a byte code that it can also interpret.
 It is used in my app [iCircuit](http://icircuitapp.com) to simulate Arduinos.
+You can use it yourself with the nuget package [CLanguage](https://www.fuget.org/packages/CLanguage).

 ![Arduino code being edited in iCircuit]({{ "/images/2018/cdemo.gif" | absolute_url }})